-Nicholas Wisner, a junior Computer Software Engineering Technology student at Oregon Institute of Technology, participated in the 2011 Golden Ticket Project at Microsoft’s world headquarters
+Nicholas Wisner, a junior Computer Software Engineering Technology student at Oregon Institute of Technology, participated in the 2011 Golden Ticket Project at Microsoft’s world headquarters in Redmond, Washington.

 Nicholas Wisner, a junior Computer Software Engineering Technology student at Oregon Institute of Technology, participated in the 2011 Golden Ticket Project at Microsoft’s world headquarters in Redmond, Washington.
 On April 15, Wisner joined an exclusive group of 50 students from across the country identified as top college sophomores and juniors, all with the potential to excel in the computer and software industry.
 The group participated in an once-in-a-lifetime opportunity to experience the products, people, and culture of Microsoft.